Capability

 - Agricultural and construction equipment — equipment hardware that lives outside through every season

-- Fastener manufacturers — Class 10.9 and 12.9 bolts and high-strength threaded hardware
+- Fastener manufacturers — Standard and high-strength threaded hardware

 - Power transmission and grid hardware — outdoor utility hardware exposed to weather and salt